Issue 205

 The first of the events was held on the 1st December 2006, the exact anniversary of the first horse drawn tram journey in 1881.
 Two buses have been repainted in the historic liveries used by the original tram company and by the bus company throughout the thirties and forties.
 The buses recreated the first journey from Cowley Road to the railway station with VIP guests on board.
 Also that day, the MP For Oxford East, Andrew Smith, launched the celebrations by officially opening the company’s new headquarters and depot on Watlington Road in Cowley.
 It has cost over £10 million to develop the state-of-the art, environmentally friendly, facilities.

 Andrew Smith local MP with Arthur Pearson the company's oldest member of staff.
+82 now starting his 60th year with the company!

 with Managing Director Philip Kirk launch the special buses.
-Also seen is one of
+Also seen is one of the very latest Citaros now being delivered.

 Oxford Bus Company’s Managing Director, Philip Kirk said, “It’s a tremendous achievement for any organisation to have reached its 125th birthday.
 We are immensely proud of our history.
 We believe it is truly a unique company.
 We’ve been right at the heart of the community we serve for the last century and a quarter.
 We’ve supported the area through thick and thin, through the challenges of two world wars and through recessions and boom times.
 We’ve been only too willing to rise to the demands that prosperity has brought to the Oxford area.